-If you are thinking about working in Germany, you have made an excellent decision — Germany is Europe’s largest, and the world’s fifth largest, economy.
+If you are thinking about working in Germany, you have made an excellent decision — Germany is Europe’s largest, and the world’s fourth largest, economy.
 Germany boasts not only colorful cities and beautiful scenery, but decent employment opportunities as well.
 Whether you want to work in a large multinational corporation, as a researcher at a renowned institute, or as an automotive engineer, Germany has much to offer.

 While spending part of your career in Germany can be a rewarding experience, it is important to note that the German bureaucratic system is far from simple.
-If you want a smooth entrance, be sure you have all necessary information and required paperwork ready.
+If you want a smooth entrance, be sure you have all necessary information and necessary paperwork ready.

 The first step is establishing your legal residency.
 Without this, it is nearly impossible to go about working in Germany.
 This applies to anyone planning on staying for longer than three months.